-ENG 112 12 TH GRADE ENGLISH 1 YEAR 1 CREDIT PREREQUISITE: ENG 111
+ENG112 ENGLISH 12 1 YEAR 1 CREDIT PREREQUISITE: ENG 111 ENGLISH 11

-In this course students will be encouraged to read at a level that will prepare them for their post high school lives.
-Student will read a variety of classics from the canon as well as non-fiction pieces.
+In this course students will be encouraged to read at a level that will prepare them for their post-high school lives.
+Student will read a variety of classics from the literature canon as well as non-fiction pieces.
+All readings are examined from a Christian worldview.
 Students will develop their critical thinking skills as they evaluate, analyze, and draw conclusions from their reading.
 Students will continue to receive support in their writing as they move toward being able to communicate in a fluent and clear style.